TRTM: Template-based Reconstruction and Target-oriented Manipulation of Crumpled Cloths: Introduction

 Cloth products have been a crucial part of our daily life, where repeated human resources are spent on cloth arranging tasks.
 For this reason, several studies have been performed to identify \cite{identify1}, perceive \cite{pixel1}, and organize \cite{organize1, organize2} different cloth items using both computer vision and robotic approaches.

 However, manipulating while perceiving the entire state of one crumpled cloth is challenging due to the complex cloth model and the limited observation at self-occluded regions.
-In previous research, crumpled cloths are represented as either visible pixel values \cite{pixel2, clothfeature4, SpeedFolding}, sampled surface points \cite{VCD}, sparse feature groups \cite{clothfeature1, clothfeature2}, or encoded latent vectors \cite{dynamics1latent}, as shown in Figure \ref{Figure1}.
+In previous research, crumpled cloths are mostly represented as either visible pixel values \cite{pixel2, clothfeature4, SpeedFolding}, sampled surface points \cite{VCD}, sparse feature groups \cite{clothfeature1, clothfeature2}, or encoded latent vectors \cite{dynamics1latent}, as shown in Fig. \ref{Figure1}.
 They train or optimize their implicit manipulation policies with those implicit and simplified cloth representations by either reinforcement learning or dynamics learning mostly within the simulation environment.
-None of them fully and precisely understand the entire crumpled cloth configuration, not to mention explicitly locating and manipulating some visible cloth mesh vertices.
+Few of the previous work fully and precisely understand the entire crumpled cloth configuration, not to mention explicitly locating and manipulating the visible cloth mesh vertices.

 Different from the previous studies, we employ the template-based graph neural networks (GNNs) to explicitly reconstruct the entire meshes of crumpled cloths, using their top-view depth observations only.
 We demonstrate that, with our sim-real registration protocols, the distribution of cloth configurations in the real world can be properly described using adequate simulated cloth meshes, among which the ground truth mesh of each depth observation is known.
 Benefiting from our explicit mesh representation, the task of manipulating crumpled cloths to some target configurations can be more efficiently performed with fewer operation episodes.
 Our work contributes to the following: